Photochemical reactor – continuous photochemical reactions

 Easily changed reactors

-The UV-150 uses reactors constructed from a single layer of thin walled, small-bore fluoropolymer tubing.
+The UV-150 reactor is made from a single layer of thin walled, small-bore fluoropolymer tubing.
 This maximises the absorption of light photons by reagents.

-The compact size means that the UV-150 only uses one reactor position (E-Series) or two reactor positions (R-Series) leaving scope for multiple step (telescoped) reactions that include a photo chemical step.
+The compact design means that the UV-150 reactor occupies only one reactor position on the E-Series or two reactor positions on the R-Series.
+This allows the scope for completing multiple steps (telescoped) photochemical reactions.

 Real time spectral data is a huge benefit in photochemical reactions.
 The UV-150 photochemical reactor offers an optional spectrometer allowing spectral intensity, wavelengths, and reactant adsorption to be measured.

 The reactor is provided with a fixture to clamp a fibre-optic probe.
 This probe conveys light to a spectrometer for analysis.
 The position of the fixture enables the probe to ‘look through’ the reactor directly towards the lamp.
 This allows the relative spectral intensity of the reactants to be measured as the reaction occurs.

 Vapourtec can supply a suitable fibre-optic probe and CCD Spectrometer if required.

 Safety is fundamental in the UV-150 photochemical reactor design.
 The light source is completely enclosed allowing it to be safely used in a standard laboratory fume cabinet without any additional light shielding.